nicky1707/Super-Simple-Password-Manager/README.md

 Simple CLI Password Manager written in python.

 ## Compile this into a exe with pyinstaller
-- 1. Create a virtural environment
+- 1.Create a virtural environment
 ```python
 pip install virtualenv